-Monday, 14.10.2019, early morning at Hilton Munich Airport: After months of preparation the Open Source Automation Days 2019 started – this year with a workshop day and two conference days.
-Going through the feedback from the 150 attendees, this year, Munich’s largest manufacturer-independent open source conference was a complete success!
+Monday, 14.10.2019, early morning at Hilton Munich Airport: after months of preparation, the Open Source Automation Days 2019 started—this year with one workshop day and two conference days.
+Going through the feedback from the 150 attendees, Munich’s largest manufacturer-independent open-source conference was a complete success!
 We want to take you on an exciting journey behind the scenes with our colleague Emiri:

 While more than 40 workshop participants learned about Kubernetes, Puppet, Ansible or Foreman, the ATIX crew were in the conference rooms , setting up the goody bags, hand packed with love, as well as the newly designed ATIX booth and “Candy Bar”.

 But it didn’t go smoothly (of course) : Our Candy Bar presented us with unexpected challenges.
 It was meant to be a shelf with various types of sweets to fulfill the childhood dreams of the OSAD participants and the ATIX crew.
 To realize this dream, we sought out a beloved Swedish furniture store.
 Problem: An assembled shelf that is 147 x 147 cm big does not fit in a car.
 So everything was dismantled and rebuilt at the event – and many wooden dowels were broken off during disassembly.
 But thanks to spare parts we had to go and get, “Dowel-pocalypse”, was overcome and after an hour or two the Candy Bar came to life.
 It was in these moments where we thought, “Now we could use some automation here…”